kristiker/source1import/README.md

 Step 3: Using VTFEdit, extract the textures from the .vtf files into .tga using the "Convert Folder" functionality under tools.
 Again, make sure these TGAs follow the exact same layout as Source 1.

-Step 4: Run mdl_to_vmdl.py using the commands and instructions listed above.
+Step 4: __Modify global_vars.txt to include the details of your project's files.__

-Step 5: Run vmt_to_vmat.py using the commands and instructions listed above.
+Step 5: First run mdl_to_vmdl.py, then run vmt_to_vmat.py, using the instructions above.

 Step 6: Open your mod.
 Your files should now attempt to convert as you load them, but sometimes doing this process too fast (i.e. scrolling through the Content Browser super quick) will crash the game.
 Please take care not to break your system while loading these files.